algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 <ins>7 october 2022:</ins> As we finally got the good module to connect the LoRa-E5 to connect to the computer, we started working on the code to inject.<br>

 ## 7.3.
 Week 3:

+<ins>10 october 2022:</ins> For the first day of that week, we were still trying to connect the St-Link and inject some code in it, but after some searches, we were able to determine that just needed soldering.

+<ins>11 october 2022:</ins> After soldering the St-Link, we were able to inject code in it and were searching for a hardware able to do what we wanted.

 ## 7.4.
 Week 4: